Making the most of your Masters

 Masters Careers programme

-These sessions will not be recorded; instead each live session is supported by a short on-demand online video summarizing the action points and the information, key resources, events, activity and support available.
-Look out for these appearing in our Masters Careers 2022-23 video playlist.
+Each session in the Masters Careers programme is supported by a recording or short video summarising the action points and the information on each session, including key resources, events, activity and support available.
+Check out last semester’s sessions and look out for this semester’s recordings appearing in our Masters Careers 2023-24 video playlist:

 Planning your Masters year